gcallah/BookReviews/morrison.md

 A few pages later, Morrison himself provides this interesting fact: "[In 1914] the banks smallest denomination banknote was 5 pounds.
 Equivalent to roughly 550 pounds in 2020 pounds..."
 So, the previous century saw the value of the pound *drop 100-fold*.
-It cetainly seems as though the committee's worry that going off gold would cause "a general rise in all prices" was not only a rational concern, but a fully justified one!
+It certainly seems as though the committee's worry that going off gold would cause "a general rise in all prices" was not only a rational concern, but a fully justified one!